IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 TBD: The Authorization Client actor requests an access token using its client credentials (or other supported means of authentication).

-The Authorization Client actor makes a HTTP(s) GET request to the token endpoint with the following parameters in the HTTP request entity-body [OAuth 2.1, Section 4.2.2]:
+The Authorization Client actor makes a HTTP(s) POST request to the token endpoint with the following parameters in the HTTP request entity-body [OAuth 2.1, Section 4.2.2]:

 - *grant_type* (REQUIRED): The value of the parameter SHALL be   *client_credentials*.